Death Valley Photography Workshop

 Dates - February 22-26, 2017

-Day 1 - We will meet in front of the General Store at Furnace Creek for introductions at 1:00pm, there is a large outdoor seating area.
-We will then drive out to our first location for sunset which is at 4:30pm, after sunset we will return to check in to the hotel, and reconvene for a group dinner at7:00pm.
+Day 1 - We will meet in front of the General Store at Furnace Creek for introductions at 3:00pm, there is a large outdoor seating area.
+We will then drive out to our first location for sunset which is at 5:30pm, after sunset we will return for a group dinner.
 If clear skies allow, we will go out for some night photography.

 Day 2 - In the morning we will wake early to catch sunrise and the continue photographing in the soft morning light.
 We will then come back to town for brunch as a group.
 In the afternoon we will have image critiques and an introduction to my post processing methods.
 We will then go out for sunset and come back for dinner.